Narrowboat Holidays in England

 Narrowboat Holidays Across Great Britain

-Your narrowboat holiday in England will offer you the opportunity to experience this beautiful country from a truly unique vantage point.
-Meander your way through the beautiful English countryside, breathing in the revitalising air and soaking up the history of the region.
+Your narrowboat or canal boat holiday in England will offer you the opportunity to experience this beautiful country from a truly unique vantage point.
+On the UK canals and rivers, you can hire a boat and meander your way through the beautiful English countryside, breathing in the revitalising air and soaking up the history of the region.
+A boat holiday with a difference!

-The canal network was originally created to transport industrial goods to and from towns and cities by boat, so as well as the countryside there is a great network to explore that takes you right into the centre of our main cities, including Birmingham, London, Oxford and Bath.
-Certainly beats taking the car or battling on the underground!
+The canal network was originally created to transport industrial goods to and from towns and cities by boat, so as well as the countryside there is a great network to explore that takes you right into the centre of our main cities.
+Hire a boat for a weekend or midweek break and you can cruise into the centre of cities such as Birmingham, Greater London, Oxford and Bath.
+A canal holiday certainly beats taking the car or battling on the underground!

-Black Prince offers canal boat holidays across seven locations in England, from the north-west in Cheshire, central England in the Peak District, Worcestershire, Derbyshire and Northamptonshire, in the east in Cambridgeshire, and in the south in London and Bath.
+Black Prince offers canal boat hire in seven locations in England, from the north-west in Cheshire, central England in the Peak District, Worcestershire, Derbyshire and Northamptonshire, in the east in Cambridgeshire, and in the south in London and Bath.

-From the moment you step on the Grade I listed Roman wall that circles the historic town of Chester, you can feel yourself heading back in time.
+You can enjoy a canal boat holiday to the beautiful town of Chester.
+From the moment you step on the Grade I listed Roman wall that circles this historic town, you can feel yourself heading back in time.
 Moor up your narrowboat close to the city centre and enjoy the leisurely walk into the heart of this beautiful city which dates back to the year 79, when it was established as a Roman fort.
 The city centre has a small town feel, with major sights such as the the gothic design Town Hall and a Norman cathedral all within easy walking distance.
 The traditional black and white shop fronts give a quintessentially English feel, and there are plenty of fascinating gift shops and nice eateries to thoroughly enjoy.
 This town is English history come alive – don’t forget your camera!

 You’ll probably experience ‘deja-vous’ in Oxford.
 This historic city often feels familiar because it is used as the backdrop for so many films and TV programmes, most famously Inspector More and Harry Potter.
 The city is small and packed together so the main sites are easy to get around.
 The world famous University buildings include Christ Church College, Wadham College and Magdalene College.
 Other interesting sights are the Ashmolean Museum, Carfax Tower, Botanic Gardens – the oldest in Britain – and Sheldonian Theatre.
 You can even swap boat styles and try a spot of punting in a flat-bottomed boat on the River Cherwell.

 Cambridge is of course famous for being the ‘other’ university.
-Moor up and head straight to the world famous Cambridge University, founded in 1209, and discover King’s College Chapel, which began construction in 1446 during the reign of Henry VI and was finally completed in 1515 by King Henry VIII.
+Enjoy a weekend canal boat break on the River Ouse and head to Cambridge.
+Top of the agenda when you arrive at this beautiful city would be to head to the world famous Cambridge University, founded in 1209, and discover King’s College Chapel, which began construction in 1446 during the reign of Henry VI and was finally completed in 1515 by King Henry VIII.
 With its gothic architecture and stunning great windows, the chapel is one of the traditional symbols of the city and was described by the architect Nikolaus Pevsner as “the most exquisite piece of Italian decoration surviving in England”.
 After visiting the chapel, you can enjoy a walk through the historic back streets of the city, which offer a contrast between beautiful Roman and Medieval architecture and vibrant designs of modern England.

-Royal Leamington Spa was built on the Victorian belief in the medical properties of mineral spring water.
+Head out on the Grand Union Canal to Royal Leamington Spa on your canal boat holiday and discover a beautiful town that was built on the Victorian belief in the medical properties of mineral spring water.
 A largely Regency town, it was very popular in the 18th-19th Century, and the top attraction now remains the Royal Pump rooms.
 This Grade II listed building was the most famous of several spa baths opened in Leamington between the late-18th and mid-19th centuries.
 It also contains the Art Gallery and Museum.

 The Roman Wall at Chester gives you a real sense of stepping back in time.
-An easy walk which all the family will enjoy, it leads you into the centre where you can take in the sights of this beautiful city.
+An easy walk, accessible from your canal boat, it leads you into the centre where you can take in the sights of this beautiful city.

 The Roman Bath’s at Bath offers a fascinating insight into the history of this ancient city.
+Moor up your canal boat on the outskirts of town and it’s an easy walk into the centre.
 Take the official tour and when you’ve seen the sights and tasted the water, head to The Pump Room for a special lunch in lovely surroundings.

 For a bit of art history, take a look at the Coventry Canal Art Trail.
 As you journey along you can take in 39 works by 31 different artists, inspired by local history and contemporary culture.